-Security and interoperability are cornerstones of the OCF Core Framework, which offers a standardized solution to ensure interoperable, reliable, and secure IoT connectivity.
+Security and interoperability are cornerstones of the OCF Secure IP Device Framework, which offers a standardized solution to ensure interoperable, reliable, and secure IoT connectivity.
 To create a genuine smart home or smart building environment, a secure and interoperable IoT is crucial, because devices must interoperate together securely, regardless of vendors, network types, or ecosystems.
 End users of standardized IoT devices benefit because their data is secure and their products seamlessly communicate with one another, while manufacturers benefit from consumer confidence that devices will interoperate securely.
 OCF technology is bringing us one step closer to achieving a truly secure and interoperable IoT – and with OCF Certified devices already on the market, OCF has proven to be a mature technology supported by some of the largest technology companies in the world.

 Leg 1: Well-defined, clear specification with a common resource model crated and vetted by industry experts